XAU

 How much is copper per troy ounce?

-Copper per troy ounce is calculated by multiplying the COMEX per-pound price by 0.0686 (since 1 troy ounce = 31.1035g and 1 pound = 453.592g).
+Multiply the COMEX per-pound price by 0.0686 (since 1 troy ounce = 31.1035g and 1 pound = 453.592g).
 For example, if copper is $4.50 per pound, one troy ounce costs approximately $0.31.
-Check our live chart above for the real-time copper price per troy ounce.
+Check the live chart above for the real-time copper price per troy ounce.

 Why is copper quoted per pound instead of per ounce?